Swissschoggi/Red/README.md

 /reporttrotskyist - Report a user as a Trotskyist /reporttankie     - Report a user as a Tankie
-/gulag            - Sends a user to the GULAG (timeout)
+/gulag            - Sends a user to the GULAG (timeout) /meme             - Grabs a meme from reddit /tankiemeter    - Measures your tankie level (saved score)
 ```

 ### 🗳️ Elections